metno/mkharp/README.md

 This application creates [harp](https://github.com/harphub/harp) observation files from csv files.
 It is meant for making harp more accessible when you have observation data in a non-standard format.

+## Installation

+The best way to install this is by downloading a binary release for.
+Detailed instructions for how to do this is available [here](docs/installation.md).

 ## Invocation

 The application takes several command-line arguments, many of which are mandatory.
 Run the application with `--help` to see the full list of arguments.